AB Testing

 If you're not happy with the results for any of the experiences or otherwise don't want to set a new default experience for your site, then you can simply conclude the test without changing your site.
 Visitor experience on your site remains the same as it was before you started your test.

-Additionally, you can start a test (for ranking rules) from the Ranking page.
+- Alternatively, you can start a test (for ranking rules) from the Ranking page.
 Click on the icon in the Variants column for the rule you would like to test.
-This will take you to the Rule Variants menu where you select the variants you want to test, then click the Setup New Test button.

 To handle AB testing scenarios where more than 1 term is included in the same active test, note the following FAQ:

-Q1.
-How are the AB tests handled when more than 1 term is included in the same active test?
+1. How are the AB tests handled when more than 1 term is included in the same active test?

 Results metrics will include all the activities that are relevant to the test, so all queries are included.

-Q3.
-Is the traffic split at 50/50 per query in the test, or is the traffic split just between test bucket A and bucket B regardless of the queries?
+3. Is the traffic split at 50/50 per query in the test, or is the traffic split just between test bucket A and bucket B regardless of the queries?

-The random splitting (which is assumed to be 50-50) of users happens at the time of the first activity inside the test, which could be either a query in a bigger test, or just one in a single-query test.
+The random splitting (which is assumed to be 50-50) of users happens at the time of the first activity inside the test, which could be either a query in a bigger test or just one in a single-query test.

-Q4.
-What would happen if there were far more queries in one of the test buckets?
+4. What would happen if there were far more queries in one of the test buckets?